Gil Gutknecht

-Gilbert William Gutknecht Jr. (/ˈɡuːtˌknɛxt/, born March 20, 1951) is an American former politician.
+Gilbert William Gutknecht Jr. (/ˈɡuːtˌknɛxt/, born March 20, 1951) is a former American politician.
 Gutknecht was a Republican member of the United States House of Representatives first elected in 1994 to represent Minnesota's 1st congressional district.
-Gutknecht lost his 2006 reelection bid to DFL candidate Tim Walz, and his term ended in January 2007.
+Gutknecht lost his 2006 reelection bid to DFL candidate and future Governor Tim Walz, and his term ended in January 2007.

 Background

 Gutknecht was born in Cedar Falls, Iowa.
 He graduated from high school in 1969 and was the first member of his extended family to attend college, graduating with a degree in business from the University of Northern Iowa in 1973.

 After college, Gutknecht was a school supplies salesman for 10 years.
 He went to auction college in 1978 and conducted his first real estate auction in 1979.

 Gutknecht is married to Mary Catherine Keefe.
 The couple has three grown children and has lived in Rochester, Minnesota for more than 30 years, where they are members of Pax Christi Catholic Church.